noCanDrew/stocks/README.md

   throughout a song.
 This app simply displays a graph of stock prices for a given company and treats news articles about that company as comments in this sound cloud model.

+Security (Mixed content / cross domain):
+  Note, this web page is pulling from Rest API's from two different sources and also embedding links and images referenced again on those API's.
+Properly designed, this data would be saved in a DB on the same domain as the site after having been cleaned/hashed/whatever.
+However, the terms of service from both API providers restricts usage so that this cannot be done.
+And because this is the equivelent of a shower thought project I whipped up in a night, making it robust is outside the scope of intended use.